uchicago-capp-camp-2023/lab-web/docs/s2-git-i/2-first-repo.md

     >
     > To open a new terminal in VSCode, select “Terminal > New Terminal” on the Menu Bar.
 The terminal that appears will use the default shell (i.e., bash for Linux).
 You can see the terminal listed according to its shell name on the righthand side of the terminal panel.

- - Run the commands below replacing `GITHUB_USERNAME` in the fifth command with your GitHub username.
+ - Run the commands below replacing `{GITHUB_USERNAME}` in the fifth command with your GitHub username.
 We encourage you to run these commands one at a time and to only move on to the next command when you are sure the first one succeeded.

     ```
     git init
     git add README.md
     git commit -m "first commit"
     git branch -M main
-    git remote add origin git@github.com:uchicago-capp-camp-2023/camp-1-GITHUB_USERNAME.git
+    git remote add origin git@github.com:uchicago-capp-camp-2023/git-i-{GITHUB_USERNAME}.git
     git push -u origin main
     ```